MAR AI Stock Analysis – Buy, Hold, or Avoid?

 Get AI-powered answers to the questions investors ask most about Marriott International, Inc.

-The biggest risks are Marriott's high leverage (debt-to-assets over 62%, negative equity), low liquidity (current ratio ~0.43), and margin compression (net margin down to 6.7% in Q4 2025).
-Regulatory investigations and macroeconomic downturns could further pressure earnings and cash flow.
+The biggest risks are high financial leverage (debt-to-assets ~0.59, negative equity), low liquidity (current ratio ~0.46), and exposure to macroeconomic and geopolitical shocks that could impact travel demand and margins.

 Want a Personalized Answer?